 The novel takes place over an exact time frame that I leave up to the curious reader to discover.
 There are more than enough clues in the book to arrive at the exact year when an event is taking place.

 Many of the characters in this novel are either real people or are based on real people.
-Yes, I have painstakingly obtained permission from each of them to appear.
+Yes, I have painstakingly obtained permission (where necessary) from each of them to appear.
 The locations in the novel are also all real-world places, many of which I encourage the reader to visit.

 Chapter 2 –